lacquema/Astroide/Generators/gen_multi_hjs.md

-# Documentation to adapt the `gen_multi_rmvs3.sh` script
+# Documentation to adapt the `gen_multi_hjs.sh` script

-This script generates sub-simulations input files for the `RMVS3` integrator, which is designed to simulate the dynamics of planetary systems containing debris disks, with a dominant central body whose mass is much greater than that of the other bodies.
+This script generates sub-simulations input files for the `HJS` integrator, which is designed to simulate the dynamics of planetary systems containing debris disks and bodies of comparable mass.
 The generated files specify all necessary simulation parameters in the required order.
 Below is a description of each parameter, listed in the order they appear in the input file:

 **Path to executables**
    - *Format*: `str`
    - *Description*: Absolute path indicates where to find the required executables.

 **Integration method**
-   - *Value*: `rmvs3` or `rmvs3_par`
+   - *Value*: `hjs` or `hjs_par`
    - *Description*: Choice of integration method (serial or parallel).

 **Simulation times**